 This course aims to initiate students into research culture and to develop a capacity for communication with an audience of varied backgrounds.
-Students are required to attend and take part in a specified number of seminars organised by the Department of Physics to expose themselves to various topics of contemporary physics research and to learn the technique of professional physics presentation.
-Students are also required to submit a written paper and to give an oral presentation, normally on materials related to their Capstone Project.
+Students attend and take part in a specified number of colloquia and seminars organised by the Department of Physics to expose themselves to various topics of contemporary physics research and to learn the technique of professional physics presentations.
+Students are required to give an oral presentation, normally on materials related to their Capstone Project.
+Students are also required to submit assignments based on the colloquia attended to receive a pass in this course.